“Mom…mom, mom, mom, mom…MOM!”

 - References, and the term “References available upon request”.

-- Avoid including information about your sexual orientation, religious and political affiliation, marital status, age, social security number, physical characteristics
+- Avoid including information about your sexual orientation, religious and political affiliation, marital status, age, social security number, and physical characteristics

 Include activities such as volunteer or community involvement, continuing education courses, freelance projects, professional development, or self-employment you may have had during your break from your career.